fkerimov/kickstarter-analysis/README.md

 This is a quote:
 > A Quote

-![Outcomes Based on Launch Date Chart] (kickstarter-analysis/images/Outcomes Based on Launch Date Chart.png)
+![Outcomes Based on Launch Date Chart] (images/Outcomes20%Based20%on20%Launch20%Date20%Chart.png)